We help farmers improve their soil health by enabling them to benchmark their existing soil data.

 The Oat Growth Guide outlines growth and development benchmarks for spring and winter oats crops.

 An innovative mixed farm in Oxfordshire is working with applied researchers at NIAB and ADAS to explore whether precision planting of wheat can increase yield, compared to conventional seed drilling in rows.
-The project is supported by Defra through the Farming Innovation Programme, working in partnership with Innovate UK.
+The project is supported by Defra through the Farming Innovation Programme, delivered in partnership with Innovate UK.

 The CropTec Show has been delivering and showcasing technical knowledge, products, services and practical advice to some of the UK's leading progressive growers and agronomists for the last 10 years.